shaik1002/biggitlabbomb/doc/user/discussions/index.md

 ### Mention a group in an issue or merge request

-When you mention a group in a comment, every member of the group gets a to-do item added to their to-do list.
+When you mention a group in a comment, every member of the group gets a to-do item added to their To-do list.

 1. On the left sidebar, select **Search or go to** and find your project.
 1. For merge requests, select **Code > Merge requests**, and find your merge request.